 In any case, deal more damage to Scaldera and it will go into the third, and final, phase of the fight.

 In the third and final phase of the fight, Scaldera will extend its legs, giving it the appearance of a "War of the Worlds" walker (feel free to Google that; I swear they look similar!).
 Scaldera will walk over you (the gap between the legs is more than enough for you to not take damage from this) until it reaches the top of the arena, and will then roll down in an attempt to crush you.
-Wait till it does this and then dash towards the side Scaldera is not favoring (the boss likes to roll in such a way that it leaves one side open for you to run past).
+Wait until it does this and then dash towards the side Scaldera is not favoring.
+(The boss likes to roll in such a way that it leaves one side open for you to run past)

 Once Scaldera reaches the bottom, it will inhale and shoot fireballs.
 Should you not be able to reach it in time, it will start marching up the corridor again.
 To stop it from walking over you, throw a Bomb at its body when it approaches you to force it to roll down the corridor.